-The primary objective includes 8 endpoints (GMTs and seroconversion (SC) rates for each of the 4 strains).
+The primary objective includes 8 endpoints (geometric mean titers [GMTs] and seroconversion [SC] rates for each of the 4 strains).

-For each strain, the non-inferiority (NI) methodology will be applied to compare the post-vaccination GMTs and the SC rates between the groups using a 1-sided Type I error rate of 0.025 with the given individual hypothesis.
+For each strain, the non-inferiority methodology will be applied to compare the post-vaccination GMTs and the SC rates between the groups using a 1-sided Type I error rate of 0.025 with the given individual hypothesis.

-The primary analysis will be conducted in 2 steps, starting with testing for NI of GMTs between the study groups.
-If NI of GMTs based on the 4 strains is demonstrated, then NI for SC will also be tested.
+The primary analysis will be conducted in 2 steps starting with testing for NI of GMTs between RIV4 and IIV4.
+If NI of GMTs based on the 4 strains is demonstrated, then NI for SC will be also tested.

-Since all 8 hypotheses have to be rejected at 0.025 significance level, no formal adjustment for multiplicity is necessary.
+Since all 8 NI hypotheses should be rejected at 0.025 significance level, no formal adjustment for multiplicity is necessary.

-To keep the study power of 80%, the sample size was increased accordingly, to have an overall Type II error <20% for the 8 NI tests.
+To keep the overall study power above 80%, the sample size was increased accordingly, to have an overall type II error < 20% for the 8 NI tests.